-(1) The examination board for part one of the state final examination consists of at least three members, usually including the thesis advisor and the thesis reviewer.

-(2) The chair and other members of the examination board are appointed and removed by the Dean, usually on the advice of the head of the relevant department.

-(3) The proposal for appointment of the board for the defence of a specific diploma thesis is created by the head of the department together with the Dean based on the list of chairs and board members appointed by the Dean.

-(4) The examination board for part two of the state final examination may be identical with the board for part one of the state final examination.
+- (1) Persons who may be the chairs and members of the examination board for the defence of the diploma thesis or for the subject area part of the state final examination are appointed by the Dean from among full professors, extraordinary professors, associate professors, and experts.
+The experts must be approved by the Research Board of the Faculty and if they are members of the academic community of the Faculty they must have a scientific degree. - (2) The examination board for the defence of the diploma thesis consists of at least three members, usually including the thesis advisor and the thesis reviewer. - (3) The chair and other members of the examination board are appointed by the Dean, usually on the advice of the head of the relevant department. - (4) The examination board for the subject area part of the state final examination may be identical with the board for the defence of the diploma thesis.

-Dates of Parts One and Two of State Final Examination
+Dates of the Defence of the Diploma Thesis and the Subject Area Part of the State Final Examination

-(1) The dates of the holding of parts one and two of the state final examination are determined by the head of the department so that they are held no later than within 90 days of the date of handing in the diploma thesis.
-This time limit is suspended over the summer holiday; if however the beginning of this time limit falls within the period from 1 May to 15 June, the last day of the time limit is the last day of the academic year.

-- (2) Parts one and two may be held any time during the academic year. - (3) A student registers for parts one and two of the state final examination simultaneously with the submission of the diploma thesis.

-(4) A student is informed of the date of the holding of parts one and two of the state final examination via the Student Information System no later than two weeks in advance; the time may be shortened with the student's consent.

-(5) The date of the holding of parts one and two of the state final examination is published by the department in the publicly accessible section of the website of the Faculty and on the notice board of the department.

-(6) A member of the staff of the department who is designated by the head of the department hands over, no later than 48 hours before the holding of parts one and two of the state final examination, a list of the registered students to the Student Registry.
-The Student Registry prepares and delivers to the department without undue delay the record in paper form, unless the record of parts one and two of the state final examination is taken in electronic form.

-(7) Immediately after the end of parts one and two of the state final examination, a duly filled in record is returned to the Student Registry.
-The results of parts one and two of the state final examination cannot be entered in the Student Information System without returning the record to the Student Registry.
+- (1) The dates of the holding of the defence of the diploma thesis and the subject area part of state final examination are determined by the head of the department so that they are held no later than within 90 days of the date of handing in the diploma thesis.
+This time limit is suspended over the summer holiday; if however the beginning of this time limit falls within the period from 1 May to 15 June, the last day of the time limit is the last day of the academic year. - (2) The defence of the diploma thesis and the subject area part of the state final examination may be held any time during the academic year. - (3) A student registers for the defence of the diploma thesis and the subject area part of the state final examination simultaneously with the submission of the diploma thesis. - (4) A student is informed of the date of the holding of the defence of the diploma thesis and the subject area part of the state final examination via the Student Information System no later than two weeks in advance; the time may be shortened with the student's consent. - (5) The date of the holding of the defence of the diploma thesis and the subject area part of the state final examination is published by the department in the publicly accessible section of the website of the Faculty and on the notice board of the department. - (6) A report of the defence of the diploma thesis and the subject area part of the state final examination is drafted in electronic form. - (7) Immediately after the end of the defence of the diploma thesis and the subject area part of the state final examination a duly filled in report generated from the Student Information System and signed by all members of the examination board is handed over in paper form to the Student Registry.